mkrupczak3/Ask-Your-Document/README.md

 ![a screenshot showing a user prompt asking a question about the go programming language, using a book by dennis ritchie](./screenshots/gui_screenshot.png)

+## Notes:

+If the program displays an authentication error saying it can't authenticate with the OpenAI API, please ensure you've provided a valid API key in the file `api.key`

 # CLI Version:

 ## Installation